max-Hawkins/MAGiC/notes.md

 - mmap -> cudaMalloc then cudaMemcpy of 4.232 GBs of data took ~ 0.7 seconds (6.05 GB/s)
 - mmap -> cudaAllocHost -> cudaMemcpy = Transfer rate of 12.21 GB/s
 - mmap -> cudaMemcpy = Transfer rate of ~1 GB/s

+- Using cudaHostRegister is 2x slower than using cudaAllocHost
+- Helpful program for getting CUDA device properties: http://www.cs.fsu.edu/~xyuan/cda5125/examples/lect24/devicequery.cu (TODO: run this on MeerKAT hardware)